lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/reading15.md

 ### Activity 1
 Download [graph.py](https://lgw2.github.io/teaching/csci127-summer-2019/lectures/graph.py)
 * Modify graphs.py to label the x-axis as x and the y-axis as y.
 * Modify graphs.py to plot the straight lines with magenta dashes.
-Hint.
 * Modify graphs.py to draw the sine wave with 5 point size.
 * Add your own function `plot_new_func` that plots a different sort of function on the same plot.
 Comment your function using a docstring.